 top of page

-"PLEEEEEAAAASE?" she begged.
-"You can talk Uncle Jay into it!
-You can talk Uncle Jay into anything!"
+"PLEEEEEEEASE?" she begged.
+"Uncle Jay listens to you!
+You can talk him into anything!"

-(Well, almost anything)
+(Well, almost anything.)

 carolininan.jpg

-The Carolinian / Photo credit: Amtrak
+The Carolinian

 It seemed fitting that if this was to be a railroad themed trip that we stay in an actual railroad car - and I found a beauty in Maryville, TN in the Great Smokey Mountains.
 This would also give the girls a chance to see Great Smoky Mountains National Park.